joshwa-moellenkamp/customized-daily-mail/README.md

   * Determine whether or not a more object-oriented design would be more effective
     * Split parsing of each website to a class or file?
     * Identify any web scraping design patterns,
-  * Implement logging system rather than using 2&>1 in crontab (probably doesn't make a difference for personal use.
-But this is matter of principle)
   * Include a helper file similar to authentication for desired 'to' address so that users aren't forced to grep through the code to find that instantiation